Toucaan/toucaan.docs/docs/getting-started.md

 # Getting Started

-The first step is to add this repository at the root of your project, like so:
+The first step is to add Toucaan to your project.
+At the root:

 ```bash
     $ git submodule add https://github.com/Toucaan/toucaan
 ```

-The command above will add Toucaan to your project like a submodule.
-That's it!
-Toucaan is now ready for you to start working with.
-Implement your app's designs with deep support for the intrinsic qualities of the medium!
+The command above will add Toucaan to your project like a `git submodule`.
+And that's it!
+You can start working styling your app with Toucaan.

 This chapter is complete.

-Head over to the next step and set up [a css router](router.md) for your application?
+Go to next step and [set up](setup.md) a `sass` preprocessor.

 ## Quick Overview